 If you are receiving an “Unknown collation” error, it may be because your MySQL server version is older than 8.0.1 and doesn’t support this collation.
 To fix this issue, you can:

-During the migration of an web application, I got below error while restoring a database on another server.
-The collation id may difference based on MySQL version.
+During the migration of a web application, I got the below error while restoring a database on another server.
+The collation id may differ based on the MySQL version.

 See the error screenshot during database restoration.

 After a little investigation, I found that the MySQL server running on the destination is an older version than the source.
 So we got that the destination server doesn’t contain the required database collation.

 Then we do a little tweak in the backup file to resolve this.
 Edit the database backup file in text editor and replace “utf8mb4_0900_ai_ci” with “utf8mb4_general_ci” and “CHARSET=utf8mb4” with “CHARSET=utf8“.